temuair/fot/docs/classes/ascending.md

 ### Experience

-Please see the [max stats experience calculator](../../tools/max_stats_calculator) to calculate how much experience is required to max your stats.
+Please see the [stats calculator](../../tools/stats_calculator) to calculate how much experience is required to max your stats.

 When ascending for stats directly at the Temple of Choosing, the experience cost formula appears to be as follows.
 Credit goes to Pablito for discovering this formula.